-10. How we determine if a school is local to the development
+How we determine if a school an educational setting is local to the development

-The starting point for deciding whether a contributions to educational provision is schools are required arising from a development will be to use the broad school planning areas.
-There are five Barnsley has twelve school planning areas for primary schools and four for secondary schools.
+- 10.1 The starting point for deciding whether a contributions-to educational provision is schools are required arising from a development will be to use the broad school planning areas.
+There are five Barnsley has twelve thirteen school planning areas for primary schools and four for secondary schools.
 These are set out below.
-The table below shows which school planning area(s) cover Urban Barnsley and the Principal Town settlements.
+The primary school planning areas will also be used to determine the need for early years provision.
+Post-16 provision will only be sought in the south west secondary school planning area as set out in paragraph 5.2. - 10.2 The table below shows which school planning area(s) cover Urban Barnsley and the Principal Town settlements.
 Confirmation of school planning areas for planning applications falling outside the settlements listed below can be requested by emailing schoolorg@barnsley.gov.uk Appendix 1 provides more detail on which secondary schools the primary schools generally transfer to within these school planning areas.